 How a Fixed Annuity Fits a Retirement Plan

-A fixed annuity is most comparable to a certificate of deposit (CD) issued by the bank, except with a fixed annuity, the interest you earn accrues inside the annuity and is not taxable until you withdraw it from the annuity.
-With a CD the bank sends you a 1099 tax form each year which reports the amount of interest you earned, and you must report this interest on your tax return even if you let it accrue in the CD.
+A fixed annuity is most comparable to a certificate of deposit (CD) issued by a bank or other financial institution.
+Except with a fixed annuity, the interest you earn accrues inside the annuity and is not taxable until you withdraw it from the annuity fund.
+With a CD the bank sends you a 1099-INT tax form each year which reports the amount of interest you earned.
+You must report this interest on your tax return even if you let it accrue in the CD.

-Once you have withdrawn all the interest, then you begin to withdraw principal, which is a return of what you put in (your cost basis).
+Once you have withdrawn all the interest the account has accumulated over the years, then you begin to withdraw the principal.
+This principle is a return of what you put in—your cost basis.
 Principal withdrawals are not taxed.
 Most deferred fixed annuities have a feature that allows you to access up to 10% of the contract value each year without having to pay the surrender charge.

 If you are looking for the highest interest rate, you can compare deferred fixed annuity rates to alternatives that may offer more flexibility, such as certificates of deposits, or a ladder of high-grade bonds that allow you to keep your principal with minimal restrictions on accessing your money.